denzalman/blogr-infra/readme.md

 Make :coffee: or take :beer: with :pizza: and wait for output in terminal windows...

-You have to receive IP adresses of Blogr App, Consul, Grafana and Kibana web pages after 5-10 min.
+You will receive IP adresses of Blogr App, Consul, Grafana and Kibana web pages after 5-10 min.
 1. Open any IP of consul web intrface from the list on port 8500 and wait until all is green.
 2. After you can open Grafana IP on port 3000 and Kibana IP on prot 5601
 3. Grafana credentials: admin/password